AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 Authenticated connections should be used when you need to differentiate between records coming from trusted and un-trusted sources.
 Users who want to send information with Personally Identifiable Information (PII) should create an authenticated connection when streaming information to Platform.

-To create an authenticated base connection, you must specify your source ID and whether authentication is required when making a POST request to the `/connections` endpoint.
+To create an authenticated base connection, you must include the `authenticationRequired` parameter in your request and specify its value as `true`.
+During this step, you can also provide a source ID for your authenticated base connection.
+This parameter is optional and will use the same value as the `name` attribute, if unprovided.

 **API format**